SkylineCommunications/Low-Code-App-Editor/README.md

 ### Import
 This is used to import apps that have not been exported as a package.
 These will not include any of the custom scripts.

+> **Warning**
+> If you want to import .dmapp packages, you cannot do it with this import.
+You'll need to use the client test tool.

 ![Editor](Documentation/ImportDialog.png)

 ### Delete